Milk tea is the new frappe in the Philippines. We don't just love milk tea—we're addicted to it!

 The price of milk tea in the Philippines is not exactly cheap.
 Drinking milk tea daily will cost you at least ₱2,000 to ₱3,000+ per month.
-A hundred bucks don’t seem like a splurge, but the cost does add up.
+A hundred bucks don't seem like a splurge, but the cost does add up.
 Imagine spending more than ₱20,000 in a year for milk tea.

 Consider also the health effects of excessive milk tea consumption.
 While drinking tea in itself is healthy, its benefits are easily wiped out by milk, sugar, and other high-calorie ingredients with no nutritional value.

 Moderation is the key.
 Dietitians recommend limiting yourself to just one serving of milk tea per week, or avoiding it altogether if you have health issues like diabetes, insomnia, or acid reflux.

 If drinking your favorite milk tea brings you joy, go for it!
 Take your pick from the best milk tea brands in the Philippines listed above.
 Just remember to be mindful of how much and how often you consume milk tea for your own benefit.